 You must consider your risk appetite and evaluate your budget when pre-booking foreign currency.
-It may be worthwhile considering other strategies if you are unsure of your requirements.
+It may be worthwhile considering other strategies if you’re unsure of your requirements

-You can enter a forward contract exchange with WorldFirst in order to pay an upcoming invoice in a foreign currency, or in preparation of an upcoming purchase in a foreign currency, but would not be able to trade forwards for speculative purposes.
+You can enter a forward contract exchange with WorldFirst in order to pay an upcoming invoice in a foreign currency, or in preparation of an upcoming purchase in a foreign currency, but won’t be able to trade forwards for speculative purposes

-- There is an initial deposit requirement associated with forward contracts, usually from 5 to 10 percent depending on the length of your contract.
-Please reach out to your relationship manager who can look to see whether you are eligible for a credit facility to help cover this.
+There’s an initial deposit requirement associated with forward contracts, usually 5 or 10 percent depending on the length of your contract.
+Please reach out to our team, who can look to see whether you’re eligible for a credit facility to help cover this

 - In New Zealand, forward contracts are only available to wholesale customers.
 Your dedicated account manager can provide more information on which businesses are eligible and how to get started